Funding Opportunities for Aspiring and Current Law Students

 Applications for both scholarships will open on November 30, 2025.

 According to their website, the “SEO Law Impact Scholarship is awarded annually to support promising incoming students in their pursuit of legal education.
 Each year, SEO Law awards one $10,000 scholarship and two $5,000 scholarships to help students cover the costs of tuition, fees, and books, enabling them them to focus on their studies and future careers in law.”
-The 2026 SEO Law Impact Scholarship details will be announced in early winter 2025.
+The 2026 SEO Law Impact Scholarship application deadline is Sunday, March 1, 2026.
 Learn more here or follow @SEOLawProgram on social media for updates and application information.

 Sutliff & Stout, Injury and Accident Law Firm sponsors a nationwide scholarship contest for minorities pursuing a legal career.
 Scholarships awards are $1,500.
 Applicants submit an essay answering the question, “How will your law degree help your community?”
 Applications are due July 25, 2026 and winners are selected no later than August 1, 2026.
 Learn more here.